Abdelrahman-Abdellatif/OpenMotion/README.md

 A stepper motor controlled by bare-metal STM32F401RE firmware, commanded over a custom binary UART protocol, from a C application cross-compiled with Yocto and running natively on an STM32MP257F-DK industrial Linux board.

+you can see the project demo video here: https://www.youtube.com/watch?v=3VmNNlwZuBs
 ---

 ## What This Project Does